fvanmaele/pad-project/reduction/wiki.md

 ![Hierarchical reduction](https://mp-force.ziti.uni-heidelberg.de/asc/projects/lectures/parallel-algorithm-design/ws20/upcxx/-/raw/master/reduction/hierarchical_reduction.png)

-## Comparison to serial implementation
+## Comparison to sequential implementation

-In the serial implementation, the full range of values is added to a reduction value in a single iteration, for example with `std::accumulate`.
+In the sequential implementation, the full range of values is added to a reduction value in a single iteration, for example with `std::accumulate`.
 As described above, a parallel implementation adds a smaller range of values, and then combines the results.
 In particular, it may have better numerical stability than a serial implementation.
 To avoid this issue, there are several approaches:

 * Use a reduction value with greater precision than the input values (`double` or `long double`);